tembo-io/website/blog/2023-09-14-demystifying-postgres-extensions/index.md

 ```
 Above, we see all versions are still retained.

-Then, I tabbed over to Slack since I need to wait 5 minutes...
+Then, I tabbed over to Slack since I need to wait 5 minutes.
+2 hours later...

-**2 hours later, now we see:**
+**Now we see:**

 ```
 postgres=# select * from employees_history;